ljurca/lift-simulation/README.md

 # Person Method()

 destFloor(): Determines a person's destination floor.
 If the floor the person is on is 1, a random floor is generated.
 It will be a floor from floor 2 - the top floor.
 Otherwise, the probability factor (3) is utilized.
-If a person is on a floor that is not 1, the liklihood of them going back to floor 1 is about 2/3 of the time (guess).
-If a random number % PF is not 0, we return 1.
-This will be the person's destination floor.
-If it is 0, a random floor is generated as their destination floor.
+If a person is on a floor that is not 1, the liklihood of them going back to floor 1 is 2/3 of the time (guess).
+In the case where they do not go to floor 1, then a random floor is chosen.
+This will not be floor 1 or the floor they are on.